GiGurra/flycd/README.md

   webhooks.
 * It needs some security validation of webhooks from GitHub :D. Currently, there is none so DOS attacks are trivial to create :S.
+* It currently only supports git repos and file system directories as app sources.
+It might be useful to also support regular docker images (right now to deploy from an image, you have to create a proxy Dockerfile)

 **I have no idea if I will have time or interest in continuing this project until it reaches a useful state :D.**
 Consider it proof of concept, and nothing more.